 If you always hoped your favorite TV show might return from the dead, you’re in luck.
 Bringing back old shows has become the hot, new thing in Hollywood, from The X-Files to Fuller House.
 As networks look to the past, it seems like a reboot has been discussed for almost any show with a decent fanbase.

-At the moment, a variety of revivals are in the works, including Roseanne and The Twilight Zone.
+At the moment, a variety of revivals are in the works.
 So what’s next?
 Based on quotes from cast and crew, here’s a look at 17 shows that aren’t currently being revived but seem likely to return in the near future.
-Fans especially hope to see a Fox classic come back from the dead (page 9).
+Fans especially hope to see a Fox classic come back from the dead (page 10).

-After 15 seasons, NBC’s medical drama ER ended in 2009.
-However, the network is interested in bringing it back.
+After 15 seasons, NBC’s medical drama ER ended in 2009, but when it came to Hulu recently, it became one of the most talked about shows of 2018.
+This came after the network already expressed interest in bringing it back.

-Recently, NBC Entertainment Chairman Bob Greenblatt spoke with Deadline, saying ER is one of the shows on his wish list for a revival.
+NBC Entertainment Chairman Bob Greenblatt spoke with Deadline in August, saying ER is one of the shows on his wish list for a revival.
 Greenblatt even said he spoke with ER producer John Wells about this.
 Nothing is currently in the works, but don’t be surprised to hear word of an ER revival sometime this year.

 Next: We need this classic political drama now more than ever.